wdevkit/laravel-admin/README.md

 # Admin scaffolding for Laravel

 This package allows you to scafold a simple _admin_ structure to your application.

-## Support us

-- todo
+It's Laravel 8 compatible!

 ## Installation